RYOBI 18V ONE+ PCL720K Vacuum Review

 78.6 dBA

-This is a pretty noisy vacuum even on its default power setting, though a lot of that noise comes from the brushroll mechanism.
+This is a relatively noisy vacuum, even on its default power setting, although a significant portion of the noise originates from the brushroll mechanism.
 Turning it off drastically reduces operating noise:

 • Bare Floor (Brushroll off)